home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 ### Service `synology_dsm.reboot`

-Reboot the by `serial` specified DSM.
-If only one DSM is configured, `serial` is not requiered.
+Reboot the specified NAS by `serial`.
+If only one DSM is configured, `serial` is optional.

   | Service data attribute | Required | Description |
   | ---------------------- | -------- | ----------- |